Keeping Children Safe and Secure!

 7. It is recommended that booster seats be used until your child is 4'9" tall or weighs 100 lbs.

 Think Safe, Ride Safe, Be Safe!
-Buckle up every time, every ride
+Buckle Up Every Time!

 Car Seat Recommendations for Children